chrissiefken/osbal/README.md

 Give each server a unique private IP - these will be our management IP's.

 ###Step 3:
-Install the required software - Run `sudo apt-get install heartbeat haproxy stunnel apache2 php5`
+Install the required software - Run `sudo apt-get install heartbeat haproxy stunnel4 apache2 php5`

+###Step 4:
+Download the UI from git hub.

+###Step 5:
+Point your browser to the IP address of your new Loadbalancer and follow the directions!